Removal of radon progeny from delicate surfaces: Introduction

-The study presented here quantifies the removal fractions obtained by wiping surfaces with acetone, which is probably allowable for most components.
+The study presented here quantifies the removal fractions obtained by wiping surfaces with acetone, a minimally intrusive approach, which is likely allowable for most components.
 It focuses on copper and silicon.
-We chose to report the effectiveness of Po removal using the same parameters as~\cite{bruenner_2021} to allow a direct comparison.